Digressive/On-Prem-AD-User-Creator-Utility/README.md

 ```

 This will create new users from the names in the csv file.
 The user objects will be created in the 'Computers' builtin OU.

+## Change Log

+### 2023-04-28: Version 23.04.28

+* Removed specific SMTP config info from config report.
+* Added script update checker - shows if an update is available in the log and console.
+If the internet is not reachable it silently errors out.

+### 2022-06-14: Version 22.06.06

+* Added new feature: log can now be emailed to multiple addresses.
+* Added checks and balances to help with configuration as I'm very aware that the initial configuration can be troublesome.
+Running the utility manually is a lot more friendly and step-by-step now.
+* Added -Help to give usage instructions in the terminal.
+Running the script with no options will also trigger the -help switch.
+* Cleaned user entered paths so that trailing slashes no longer break things or have otherwise unintended results.
+* Added -LogRotate [days] to removed old logs created by the utility.
+* Streamlined config report so non configured options are not shown.
+* Added donation link to the ASCII banner.
+* Cleaned up code, removed unneeded log noise.

+### 2021-12-08: Version 21.12.08

+* Configured logs path now is created, if it does not exist.
+* Added OS version info.
+* Added Utility version info.
+* Added Hostname info.

+### 2021-09-20: Version 21.09.20

+* Added code to make sure sam account name will never be more than 19 characters, due to the default sam account name length being 20 characters.

+### 2021-09-15: Version 21.09.15

+* Completely rewritten to streamline the user creation process.
+* User passwords are now randomly generated.
+* Added option to add users to multiple groups.
+* Utility will find groups based on the AD name.
+No more having to specify the whole DN.
+* Added ASCII banner art when run in the console.
+* Added option to disable the ASCII banner art.
+* Added an option to specify the Port for SMTP communication.

+### 2019-09-04 v1.6

+* Added custom subject line for e-mail.

+### 2017-10-16 v1.5

+* Changed SMTP authentication to require an encrypted password file.
+* Added instructions on how to generate an encrypted password file.

+### 2017-10-07 v1.4

+* Added necessary information to add the script to the PowerShell Gallery.

+### 2017-09-13 v1.3

+* Added check for existence of user before attempting to create user.
+* Improved logging to handle the above change.

+### 2017-07-22 v1.2

+* Improved code commenting for documentation purposes.
+* Added authentication and SSL options for e-mail notification.